AlexisLikesTea/IoTBay/README.md

 5. Select the folder that the project has been unzipped into

+*Note: if prompted to resolve problems relating to finding junit and hamcrest jar files, resolve them by selecting the respective files in the main folder

 SET UP DATABASE
 6. Navigate to the Service tab in Netbeans and create a Java database called "IOTBAY" (the specified port should be 1527)

 7. Set the username to "isduser" and the password "admin"

-8. Connect to the database and execute the query found in the main folder "DatabaseLog.txt" (sample data can be found as an excel file SampleData.xlsx)
+8. Connect to the database and execute the query found in the main folder "DatabaseLog.txt" (sample data can be found as an excel file SampleData.xlsx

+VIEWING THE WEBSITE
+9. Build, deploy and execute the project folder